bem-site/bem-method/faq/faq.en.md

 The structure of the block changes while the rules for its elements and their names remain the same.

-Why include the block name in names of modifier and element names?
+Why include the block name in names of modifier and element?
 ------------------------------------------------------------------------

 A block name in the names of [BEM entities](../method/definitions/definitions.en.md#bem-entity) is used for